DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 [It is not a simple petrification.
 Rather it looks like a complete freeze.
-Most likely stone covers only surface.]
+Most likely stone covers only a surface.]

 "Wha...
 I-is that so?"